Law For All TT

 3. The testator must have exercised his free will in making the will, that is, the will was not the result of undue influence or fraud of another.

-Important Notice: This post does not constitute or provide legal advice.
-Always consult with a suitably qualified attorney-at-law on any legal problem or issue.
+Important Notice: This post does not constitute legal advice.
+Always consult with an attorney on any legal problem or issue.

-Receive updates straight to your inbox by subscribing to our newsletter.
+Click HERE to receive updates straight to your inbox by subscribing to our newsletter.

 YOU MAY ALSO LIKE TO READ: